The Failed Startup Founder Who Found Success by Going Smaller

 For fourteen months after her company closed, she didn't build anything.
 She worked a product manager job at a mid-size SaaS company, went home at 5 PM, and tried to figure out what had gone wrong.

 What had gone wrong was scope.
 Her startup, a supply chain visibility platform for mid-market manufacturers, had been technically ambitious, strategically correct, and practically impossible.
 The sales cycles ran nine to fourteen months.
 Enterprise customers required custom integrations that took four engineers three months each.
 The product had to be everything to everyone in an industry that used forty-seven different ERP systems.
-Two years in, with $2.1M spent and only $180K ARR to show for it, her investors stopped returning calls.
+Two years in, with $2.1M spent and only — financial details locked to show for it, her investors stopped returning calls.

 "We were building for a huge market, and we needed to be huge to serve it," Nadia said.
 "Every customer required a bespoke implementation.
 We never got to product-market fit because we could never afford to stay long enough to find it."